Roger Taney (1777-1864) |

 Huebner also recounts Taney's early stands as a politician on slavery-related issues:

 Consistent with his other actions at this time, Taney voted in favor of limiting the growth of slavery as a member of the Maryland Senate between 1816 and 1821.
 Restricting slavery emerged as a question of national importance in 1819 when New York congressman James Tallmadge proposed gradual abolition as a condition of admitting Missouri as a state.
 Tallmadge’s plan, a tentative move against slavery, would have freed slaves born after statehood when they reached the age of twenty-five.
 Such a plan partially conformed to Taney’s ideas and practices regarding liberating slaves — he freed his female slaves at age twenty-five and typically freed his male slaves at age thirty.
 Congress spent months debating the status of slavery in Missouri, and the matter aroused deep passions in Taney’s home state.
 William Pinkney, a U.S. senator from Maryland and the state’s leading lawyer, took a particularly vocal stance against any restrictions on slavery in Missouri.
 As in many states, legislators in Maryland extensively discussed the matter.
 In 1820 a resolution came before the state senate providing that Missouri should be allowed to enter the Union without any restrictions regarding slavery.
 Taney defied proslavery leaders — including a senior member of the bar — by voting against the resolution.
 (It passed 9–5, despite Taney’s efforts.)
 The following year, when a resolution to repeal all Maryland laws "as prohibit the importation of slaves into this state" came before senators, Taney again stood with the minority (7–5) in opposing it.
-As a state senator at a time of fervent debate on the subject, Taney thus supported federal and state restrictions on the expansion of slavery. [my emphasis]
+As a state senator at a time of fervent debate on the subject, Taney thus supported federal and state restrictions on the expansion of slavery. [my emphasis](Continued in Part 2)

 No comments: